 “An important starting point is to overcome societal implications of the ‘subhuman’ or ‘other’ status of individuals from minoritized racial and ethnic identities.
 Recognizing patients as fellow human beings, inquiring about their lived experiences and expressing genuine concern and authentic desire to help are essential components of all patient-centered interactions.”

 Moreover, such empathy should be self-taught, Dr. Conteh says.
-Where most physicians in the United States identify as White, marginalised communities shouldn’t be responsible for helping providers understand their worldviews.
+In a world where most physicians identify as White, marginalized communities shouldn’t be responsible for helping providers understand their worldviews.
 Instead, physicians must work to fill the gaps in their own understanding.

 “A lot of the time, the onus seems to be on the patient or clinicians of color to teach and provide information,” Dr. Conteh says.
 “But that’s not really our job or the job of patients.
 The onus is on the person who wants to help people.”

-While Dr. Conteh’s research has focused on perinatal health in the United States, her insights from studying medical mistrust among pregnant people can be applied to other disciplines around the world to help overcome systemic barriers and promote health equity.
+While Dr. Conteh’s research has focused on perinatal health, her insights from studying medical mistrust among pregnant people can be applied to other disciplines to help overcome systemic barriers and promote health equity.

 Here’s how modern-day providers can develop the skills necessary to approach everyday encounters more empathetically.

 When we asked Dr. Conteh how clinicians can develop empathy, she said simply: “Listen.”

 “You can never go wrong with listening,” she adds.
 “Empathy is listening, hearing the stories, reading the books, educating yourself.
 It’s something that everyone could work on when interacting with anyone who has different lived experiences, which we all do.”